 - Pollution control equipment, including each unit's identification or designation number and a description of the equipment.
 If none, indicate no control equipment.
 If you are applying for a registration permit Option D, just provide a description of the control equipment.

-- Batch or continuous process type, if applicable
+- Batch or continuous process type, as applicable

 - Maximum capacity, or the maximum number of units that can be processed per hour and the units used.
 If needed, attach additional sheets to describe the process and any rate limiting steps.